8th Grade English

 a.
 Goal-students will write sentences that are grammatically correct.

 b.
-Homework: 5 perfect sentences due every Thursday.
-Students can have them reviewed by the teacher Tuesday and Wednesday.
+5 perfect sentences due every Thursday.

 c.
 Periodic Parts Of Speech Practice.
+(Grammar Tuesdays!)

 III.
 Writing Practice